ArtHitParade

 Computing

-The Sultan Bayezid II encouraged astronomy.
+Sultan Bayezid II encouraged astronomy.
 Two astrolabes made for the use of his court are known.
-One of them is estimated £ 800K, for sale by Sotheby's in London on October 8, lot 135.
+One of them was sold for £ 960K from a lower estimate of £ 800K by Sotheby's on October 8, 2014, lot 135.

 This brass instrument of 9.5 cm diameter is complete with all its fixed and rotating parts.
 The knob for the rotation on the central axis is later.